Loading... Please wait...

 The first two mechanisms prevent pregnancies.
 However, when these fail and fertilization does take place, the third mechanism causes the fertilized egg (embryo) to die and be expelled from the uterus, whereby the newly created human being, with a soul, is aborted.
 Unfortunately, the third mechanism happens often.

-As for copper IUDs, they produce an inflammatory reaction which creates a toxic environment in the uterus, cervix, fallopian tubes, etc. This toxicity can: (i) be contraceptive, (ii) poison the embryo directly or(iii) prevent the embryo’s successful implantation in the uterus.
-In the last two cases, the result is an abortion.
+As for copper IUDs, they produce an inflammatory reaction which creates a toxic environment in the uterus, cervix, fallopian tubes, etc. This toxicity can: (i) be contraceptive, (ii) poison the embryo directly or (iii) prevent the embryo’s successful implantation in the uterus.
+In the last two cases, the result is an abortion, that is, the killing of a human being.

 All the above reveals the reason the definition was changed of when pregnancy, and therefore life, begins.
 However, despite what we are told, it is untrue that the destruction of a fertilized egg before implantation is not an abortion - it is absolutely an abortion.
-One of the world’s best kept secrets is that hormonal contraceptives and copper IUDs cause abortions!
+One of the world’s best kept secrets is that hormonal contraceptives and copper IUDs can cause abortions!

 What do Orthodox holy people say?

-Saint Paisios the Athonite (†1994): “Abortion is a terrible sin.
+Saint Paisios the Athonite (†1994): Abortion is a terrible sin.
 It is murder, and indeed, a tremendous murder, because unbaptised children are killed.”

 Saint Nikolai Velimirovich, Serbia (†1956): “The Orthodox Church has condemned abortion and the avoidance of childbearing in repeated Synods.